Skip to main content

 }

-These lines are functioning as a map when we are positioning an element.
+These lines function as a map when positioning an element.

-There are different ways to position an element (previously defined positions).
-Still, the most precise is the positioning by giving the start/end lines, according to this order: horizontal line to start at / vertical line to start at / horizontal line to end at / vertical line to end at:
+There are different ways to position an element.
+The most precise is positioning by start/end lines, following this order: horizontal line to start at / vertical line to start at / horizontal line to end at / vertical line to end at:

 button1 {